Benjamin Lawrence Reid: Career

 As a conscientious objector throughout World War II, Reid was a bridge constructor and a psychiatric hospital orderly.
-After the war, Reid started his academics tenure as an English lecturer at Iowa State College from 1946 to 1948.
+After the war, Reid started his academic tenure as an English lecturer at Iowa State College from 1946 to 1948.
 Upon continuing his English teaching career at Smith College from 1948 to 1951, Reid became an instructor at Sweet Briar College in 1951.
 At Sweet Briar, Reid remained as an instructor until he spent his last years at the college as an assistant English professor from 1956 to 1957.

 For the last part of his career, Reid joined Mount Holyoke College as an assistant professor in 1957.
 While at Mount Holyoke, he was promoted to associate professor in 1959, professor in 1963, and English professor in 1970.
 Reid stayed at Mount Holyoke until ending his academic career in 1983.
-Outside of academics, Reid published his first books in the late 1950s to early 1960s using his university theses he wrote on Gertude Stein and William Butler Yeats.
+Outside of academics, Reid published his first books in the late 1950s to early 1960s using his university theses he wrote on Gertrude Stein and William Butler Yeats.
 He moved on to biographies about New York lawyer John Quinn in 1968 and Irish politician Roger Casement in 1976.
 While he wrote essays between the two biographies, his last publications were his autobiographies between 1988 and 1990.